"The unexamined life is not worth living." — Socrates

 Our Philosophy & Religion Faculty

-Our program includes faculty that represents a variety of scholarly interests in philosophy & religion.
+Our program includes faculty that represents a variety of scholarly interests in philosophy and religion.